 Ex-racehorse rehoming scheme

-We take great care that any horse loaned out by us ticks all the boxes including:
+We take great care that any horse loaned by us

 The application procedure is as follows:

 Stage 1: Complete an online application form